anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

        sensitive information) both in-transit and at rest
      - :ref:`chapters/chapter06:security lcm`
    * - sec.mon.005
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit various behaviours of connection and login attempts to detect access attacks and potential access attempts and take corrective accordingly actions
      - :ref:`chapters/chapter06:what to log / what not
        to log`
    * - sec.mon.006
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit operations by authorised account access after login to detect malicious operational activity and take corrective actions
      - :ref:`chapters/chapter06:monitoring and security
        audit`
    * - sec.mon.007
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit security parameter configurations for compliance with defined security policies
      - :ref:`chapters/chapter06:integrity of openstack
        components configuration`
    * - sec.mon.008
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit externally exposed interfaces for illegal access (attacks) and take corrective security hardening measures
      - :ref:`chapters/chapter06:confidentiality and
        integrity of communications (sec.ci.001)`
    * - sec.mon.009
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit service for various attacks (malformed messages, signalling flooding and replaying, etc.) and take corrective actions accordingly
      - :ref:`chapters/chapter06:monitoring and security
        audit`
    * - sec.mon.010
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit running processes to detect unexpected or unauthorised processes and take corrective actions accordingly
      - :ref:`chapters/chapter06:monitoring and security
        audit`
    * - sec.mon.011
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit logs from infrastructure elements and workloads to detected anomalies in the system components and take corrective actions accordingly
      - :ref:`chapters/chapter06:creating logs`
    * - sec.mon.012
-     - Monitoring/Audit
+     - Monitoring / Audit
      - The Platform **must** Monitor and Audit Traffic patterns and volumes to prevent malware download attempts
      - :ref:`chapters/chapter06:confidentiality and